ar-io/arns-react/README.md

 - @babel/preset-env \ these babel libs allow use to use JSX, TS, and ES6 modules in tests
 - identity-obj-proxy \ helps with css modules so we can see original class names

-### Configuration

-the important config files are `babel.config.cjs` (cjs is CommonJS module extension) and the "jest" key in package.json.

 ## Component Contribution
 These rules are to help keep the repo tidy and help know where everything is.
 A moment in the mind is worth nine in the fire.